Loch Lomond in January and February

 Things to do at Loch Lomond this winter

-Of course, we can’t guarantee the weather, but if you hit it lucky then the snow-capped hills and mountains are beautiful.
+Of course, we can’t guarantee the weather, but if you are lucky then the snow-capped hills and mountains are beautiful.
 Snow on Ben Lomond makes a great photograph.
 Walking up the mountain when snowy is something we would only recommend to experienced hikers at this time of year, but the view from the top can be breathtaking.

 Enjoy the long nights together